coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/ManualOnboarding/README.md

  scp WindowsDefenderATPOnboardingPackage.zip user@10.0.0.97:~/MDE
 ```

-On the Linux machine:
-Unzip the onboarding package.
-You'll get the MicrosoftDefenderATPOnboardingLinuxServer.py file
+On the Linux machine, unzip the onboarding package (you may need to install ```unzip```).
+You'll get the MicrosoftDefenderATPOnboardingLinuxServer.py file.
 ```bash
 unzip WindowsDefenderATPOnboardingPackage.zip
 ```
-This will give you the ```MicrosoftDefenderATPOnboardingLinuxServer.py``` file.
+This will give you the ```MicrosoftDefenderATPOnboardingLinuxServer.py``` file.<br>
-Client configuration
-Initially the client device is not associated with an organization and the orgId attribute is blank.
+Initially the client device is not associated with an organization and the org_id attribute is blank.
 ```bash
 mdatp health --field org_id
 ```